kubernetes/community/sig-service-catalog/charter.md

   specification and traditional Kubernetes user interactions.
 - Align with the OSBAPI specification as changes are made.
 - Provide feedback (bugs or feature requests) to the [OSBAPI WG]](https://www.openservicebrokerapi.org/).

-### Out of scope

-The following, non-exhaustive, items are out of scope:
-- Operation of OSBAPI Service Brokers.

 ### Code, Binaries and services